spirali/elsie/docs/userguide.md

 # Elsie: User Guide

-Elsie is a framework for making slides in Python.
+Elsie is a framework for making slides using Python.
+Its API allows you to build SVG slides programmatically.
-It uses a Inkscape in background to render slides.
+Inkscape is then used in the background to render SVG into PDF slides.

 Full demonstration:
   * Result: [example.pdf](../examples/bigdemo/example.pdf)
   * Source code: [example.py](../examples/bigdemo/example.py)

 ## About this text

-The main purpose of this text is to create a complete reference for Elsie, where you can find all options that Elsie offers.
-While this text prioritizes completeness, the text tries to be accessible as much as possible.
+The main purpose of this text is to create a complete reference for Elsie, where you can find all the various features that Elsie offers.
+While this text prioritizes completeness, it tries to be accessible as much as possible.
 If you find something that you do not understand, please let me know.

-If you are looking for a more tutorial-like material, try to look on the example above.
+If you are looking for a more tutorial-like material, try to look at the example above.

 ## Installation